Q-CHOP: Quantum constrained Hamiltonian optimization: Quantum Constrained Hamiltonian Optimization

 \subsection{Inequality constraints}

-Here we discuss the treatment of inequality constraints in Q-CHOP and the SAA.
-An inequality constraint of the form $D(\bm x)\ge 0$ can be converted into an equality constraint by the introduction of a \emph{slack variable}: $D(\bm x)=n$, where $n\ge0$ is a new decision variable for the optimization problem.
-This equality constraint can then be rearranged and squared to arrive at the constraint
+Here we discuss the treatment of inequality constraints in Q-CHOP and the SQAA.
+An inequality constraint of the form $D(\bm x)\ge 0$ can be converted into an equality constraint by the introduction of a \emph{slack variable} $n\in\set{0, 1, 2, \cdots}$ that is constrained to satisfy $n = D(\bm x)$ by the constraint